Stress in language is a property of most words but emphasis is an add-on with a specific message

 An alternative with positive one-word verbs like solves is to add DO (…does solve…).
 It is even possible to combine DO with one of the adverbs (definitely does solve).

 One use of emphasised positive or negative verbs is for showing reluctant agreement with an inconvenient fact.
 For details, see 51.
 Making Concessions with “May”.

 3. Highlighting the New Information in a Sentence

 Sentences usually convey information.
 However, this information does not always take up the whole of the sentence: in many cases it is combined with information that the speaker is not trying to convey because the listener is expected to know it already.
 The two types of information are often called “new” and “given” (see 156.
 Mentioning What the Reader Knows Already).

 In many cases the new information is obvious from other clues (e.g. sentence-final position), but sometimes a speaker may feel that it needs further emphasising.
 Placing it in a sentence starting with it or what is one possibility, like this:

-Sentences with what are considered in detail within this blog in 145.
+This use of what is considered in detail within this blog in 145.
 Highlighting with “What” Sentences.